Geometry of Weighted Homogeneous Spaces: Cluster algebras

 By setting $I=\{1 \leq i_1 \leq i_2 \leq ... \leq i_k \leq n \}$ the $I$-th Pl\"ucker coordinate is given by

-The Pl\"ucker coordinates generate $\mathbb{C}[Gr(n,k)]$.
+the Pl\"ucker coordinates generate $\mathbb{C}[Gr(n,k)]$.
 One defines the $(k,n)$-diagrams by putting $n$ marked points $1, 2, 3,... , n$ clockwise on the boundary of a disc and oriented strands

 with no oriented lenses, self or alternate crossings, nor triple crossing on a point [see \cite{BKM} for details].
 We obtain several alternating regions whose boundaries are oriented clockwise.
 Denote by $i_1...i_s$ the region according to the boundary strands.
-The dual graph to a $(k,n)$-diagram is the cluster complex, [cf. \cite{BKM}]. \end{example}
+The dual graph to a $(k,n)$-diagram is the cluster complex, [cf. \cite{BKM}]. \end{example} The following theorem was proved independently by J. Scott. \begin{theorem} \cite{Sc} The homogeneous coordinate ring of any Grassmannian $Gr(k,n)(\mathbb{C})$ has a natural cluster algebra structure.
+More precisely, let $S$ be a $(k,n)$-diagram, and